 Operating our business in a way that is consistent with human rights expectations is Devon’s responsibility, aligns with our core values and is a consideration in all relevant business decisions, plans and activities.

 We strongly endorse the Universal Declaration of Human Rights’ recognition that the inherent dignity of all members of the human family is the foundation of freedom, justice and peace.
 Our core values embrace both social progress and economic growth, consistent with the United Nations Guiding Principles on Business and Human Rights, as well as the commitment to empower others.
 We’re guided by the principles articulated in the International Labor Organization’s (ILO) Declaration of Fundamental Principles and Rights at Work, including the prohibition on child labor, forced labor and discrimination in the workplace.
-Devon’s commitment to protect human rights is reflected in our Code of Business Conduct and Ethics (code), Corporate Giving Policy, Supplier Qualification Requirements and Environmental, Health and Safety (EHS) Policy.
+Devon’s commitment to protect human rights is reflected in our Code of Business Conduct and Ethics (code), Corporate Giving Policy, Supplier Qualification Requirements and Environmental, Health and Safety (EHS) Philosophy.

 As a U.S.-based company, Devon complies with all federal and state requirements to protect human rights and ensure the rights of indigenous peoples in the U.S. We are committed to the health and safety of our employees, contractors and communities, and to being a responsible steward of the air, land, water and biodiversity value across our operations.